-- · Choose your first day outfit carefully

-- Show up on time (10-15 minutes early)

-- Be prepared to answer who you are, where you're from and what you're doing

-- Do more listening than talking try to remember names

-- Introduce yourself to others

-- Be prepared to ask someone to have lunch with you or bring a book

-- · Offer to help

-- · Don't rush out at end of the day
+- Whether you are working in-person or remote, choose your first day outfit carefully, as first impressions count.
+It's ok to be a bit more dressed up the first week until you learn the common dress code within your team. - Show up on time (10-15 minutes early) - Be prepared to answer who you are, where you're from and what you're doing - Do more listening than talking try to remember names - Introduce yourself to others - Be prepared to ask someone to have lunch with you or bring a book - Offer to help - Don't rush out at end of the day